denten-books/plain-text/0-intro.md

 we are reading the same text?
 The very possibility of interpretation comes into question.

-We have many theoretical models to address literary phenomena on the macro
-scale: period, genre, style, affect, world literature, etc. Yet the particulates of literary production and dissemination on the micro scale go for the most part unnamed.
-To come to terms with the book as a device; to begin to understand the nature of the text simulation; to perceive the particularity of the computed sign: these are the aims of *Plain Text*.
-A strategy of deliberate defamiliarization reclaims the metaphor-device for analysis.

 Yet despite its power to recall the world anew, estrangement cannot be practiced effectively in the mode of a monologue.
 To produce meaning, Flusser reminds us, it must become dialogical practice.
 Perpetual exile is otherwise